 Guyanese Chota

-Growing up in Guyana, my late grandmother Evelyn (who we called grammother) made the best chotas ever.
+Growing up in Guyana, my late grandmother Evelyn (who we called grammother) made the best chotas.
 Grammother had a way in the kitchen.
-She made chotas for us kids often as breakfast and sometimes for dinner.
+She often made chotas for her grandchildren, for breakfast and sometimes for even for dinner.
 For breakfast, chotas were served with curries or stews that were mostly vegetarian.
 For dinner, it was served with a sliver of margarine or simply as is.
+Dinner was always a light meal when I was growing up.
 Chota hot off the tawa with a piping cup of cocoa tea is a memory forever engraved on my heart.

 Why You’ll Love This Chota Recipe